quantumseeker/links/README.md

 ## Reference List
 ## These are links I've compiled.
 I'll try to have a mixture of primary and secondary work.
-I'll be adding commentary as necessary, but I'll be using Substack for essays in the future.
+I'll be adding commentary as is necessary.
+I will use Substack for essays.

 __06.23.21__